 The Q parameters Q100 to Q199 are assigned values by the TNC.
-The following are assigned to Q parameters:
+The following types of information are assigned to Q parameters:

-■ Values from the PLC
+- Values from the PLC

-- Tool and spindle data - Data on operating status
+- Tool and spindle data

+- Data on operating status

-Results of measurements from touch probe cycles etc.
+- Results of measurements from touch probe cycles etc.

-The TNC saves the preassigned Q parameters Q108, Q114 and Q115 - Q117 in the unit of measure used by the active program.
+The TNC saves the values for the preassigned Q parameters Q108, Q114 and Q115 to Q117 in the unit of measure used by the active program.

-Do not use preassigned Q parameters (or QS parameters) between Q100 and Q199 (QS100 and QS199) as calculation parameters in NC programs.
+Do not use preassigned Q parameters (or QS parameters) between $\bf Q100$ and $\bf Q199$ ($\bf QS100$ and $\bf QS199$) as calculation parameters in NC programs.
 Otherwise you might receive undesired results.